-Muscular sounds actually known as Mechano-myograms (MMG signals) are acquired with the help of a high sensitive optical sensor.
+Muscular sounds actually known as mechano-myogram (MMG) signals are acquired with the help of a highly sensitive optical sensor.
 These signals are nonstationary and of random form with a very low amplitude.
 The study is focused on the characterization of their frequency contents and the extraction of spectra features that represent their dynamic properties.
-For that purpose we tested forearm muscles (e.g. Flexors) of many healthy subjects and patients.
+For that purpose, we tested the forearm muscles (e.g. flexors) of many healthy subjects and patients.
 Timefrequency analysis was implemented to overcome the shortcomings of the FFT analysis.
-Among several TFA methods, was the most popular called Hitherto method [1, 2, 3], who initiated the time-frequency plane.
-Hitherto method was specifically devoted to the analysis of non stationary signal, [2, 3].
-TFA methods revealed their limitations on finding a good trade-off between time and frequency resolutions.
-The limitation imposed by the Heisenberg-Gabor inequality [1, 2, 3, 4, 5, 6, 10], which made the trade-off unavoidable compelled the authors to find a solution.
-Thus, a compromise was to be found between time and frequency resolutions for whatever non stationary signal.
-To overcome these drawbacks, at the same time, other authors [2, 3, 4, 5, 6, 10, 14], proposed other time varying signal analysis tools on a concept of scale rather than frequency such as the Wavelet scalogram [2, 6].
-Other tools like the affine smoothed version of Pseudo-Wigner-Ville distribution [2, 10], were implemented either.
-However, bilinear time-frequency distributions such as Wigner-Ville distribution have good concentration in time-frequency plane but present the disadvantage of interference terms (cross-terms) that can blur the readability in the time frequency plane of auto-terms (significant).
+Among several TFA methods was the most popular, called the Hitherto method [1-3], which initiated the time-frequency plane.
+The Hitherto method is specifically devoted to the analysis of non-stationary signals [2, 3].
+The TFA methods revealed their limitations on finding a good trade-off between time and frequency resolutions.
+The limitation imposed by the Heisenberg-Gabor inequality [1-6, 10], which made the trade-off unavoidable, compelled the authors to find a solution.
+Thus, a compromise was to be found between time and frequency resolutions for whatever non-stationary signal.
+To overcome these drawbacks, other authors [2-6, 10, 14] proposed other time varying signal analysis tools on a concept of scale rather than frequency, such as the Wavelet scalogram [2, 6].
+Other tools, such as the affine smoothed version of the Pseudo-Wigner-Ville distribution [2, 10], were also implemented.
+However, bilinear time-frequency distributions such as the Wigner-Ville distribution have good concentration in the time-frequency plane, but present the disadvantage of interference terms (cross-terms) that can blur the readability in the time frequency plane of auto-terms (this is significant).
 Many attempts had been tried by the authors to overcome these inconvenient drawbacks.
-Unfortunately, those attempts were all tending to a loss in time-frequency concentration, [9, 10, 11, 12, 14, 15, 16].
-The Wavelet scalogram is limited by the Heisenberg-Gabor inequality and presents the same weaknesses in the time scale-plane.
-To remove these shortcomings, authors implemented a modified form of the wavelet scalogram called the reassignment method of the wavelet scalogram [1, 2, 3, 4, 6, 12].
+Unfortunately, those attempts were all tending toward a loss in time-frequency concentration [9-12, 14-16].
+The wavelet scalogram is limited by the Heisenberg-Gabor inequality and presents the same weaknesses in the time scale-plane.
+To remove these shortcomings, the authors implemented a modified form of the wavelet scalogram called the reassignment method of the wavelet scalogram [1-4, 6, 12].
 This method preserved energy properties and made both time and scale resolutions rightly enhanced.